Thursday, May 21, 2026

 The plan in one sentence: Develop quickly, castle kingside, then break with d4 to open the position and use your space advantage.

-The Italian Game is the most recommended beginner opening because every move follows a principle: 1.e4 controls the center, 2.Nf3 develops the knight and attacks e5, 3.Bc4 develops the bishop and targets f7 — the weakest square in Black's early position.
+The Italian Game is the most recommended beginner opening because every move follows a principle: 1.e4 controls the center, 2.Nf3 develops the knight and attacks e5, 3.Bc4 develops the bishop and targets f7, the weakest square in Black's early position.
 You can play well in the Italian by simply completing development and castling, without any deep memorization.
+To build a trainable Italian repertoire move by move, visit our Italian Game training page.

 What to know: After 3...Bc5, play 4.c3 and 5.d4 to challenge the center.
 After 3...Nf6 (the Two Knights), play 4.d3 for a solid game or 4.Ng5 for sharp complications if you want tactics.